 School: School of Arts

 Course Title: READING DRAMA

-Course ID: BALIT2003
+Course ID: BALIT3003

 Credit Points: 15.00

-Prerequisite(s): (BATCC1001 or BATCC1002 or LITCI1000 or LITCI1001)
+Prerequisite(s): (BATCC1001 or BATCC1002 or LITCI1000 or LITCI1001) (At least 30 credit points from BALIT or BATCC or BAXDC or LITCI subject-area at 2000-2999 level)

 Co-requisite(s): Nil

-Exclusion(s): (BALIT3003)
+Exclusion(s): (BALIT2003)

 ASCED: 091523

-Description of the Course :
+Description of the Course:

-This course examines selected plays central to the development of drama in the Western tradition, with a critical emphasis on a historical, cultural and performative analysis of these works.
+This course analyses selected plays central to the development of drama in the Western tradition, with a critical emphasis on a historical, cultural and performative analysis of these works.
 As such, it concentrates on the most significant and innovative forms of dramatic literature across history, ranging from Ancient Greek Drama, to Renaissance drama, and developments in dramatic practice and theory in the 20th and 21st centuries.
-The course develops a coherent narrative of the ways in which drama has developed in the Western tradition and discusses how literary and social movements influenced innovative dramatic practice.
+The course elaborates a coherent narrative of the ways in which drama has developed in the Western tradition and investigates how literary and social movements influenced innovative dramatic practice.